Bruce Weatherill, Non-Executive Chairman

 Bruce Weatherill joined Ten in October 2017.
 Bruce has over 40 years’ experience in the global financial services industry, providing a range of audit and consulting services to global financial service companies.
 Until 2008, Bruce was a partner at PwC in charge of a number of Asset Management and Wealth Management clients.
 During his time at PwC, Bruce was global leader of PwC’s Private Banking and Wealth Management practice.
 Since leaving PwC, Bruce set up Weatherill Consulting and provides consulting services to Wealth Management Companies around the world.
 Bruce is a non-executive director of Fidelity Holdings (UK) Limited and ComPeer Limited, and Chairman of JDX Consulting, ClearView Financial Media (WealthBriefing) and the Wisdom Council.
-He is also Deputy Chairman of the Chartered Institute of Securities and Investments Wealth Management Focus Group, regularly chairs Wealth Management conferences around the world.
+He has previously served as Deputy Chairman of the Chartered Institute of Securities and Investments Wealth Management Focus Group and regularly chairs Wealth Management conferences around the world.

 Alex Cheatle co-founded the business in 1998.
-Alex is responsible for the Group strategy and the focus on the ever-improving trust built with members.
+Alex is responsible for the Group strategy to become the most trusted service business in the world and the related focus to always be improving service levels.
 Prior to founding Ten, Alex was a marketing manager at Procter & Gamble.
 Alex has a degree in Philosophy, Politics and Economics from Oxford University.
 Alex is based in London.

-Andrew Long (aged 42), Group COO, CEO Asia and Co-Founder
+Andrew Long, Group COO, CEO APAC and Co-Founder

 Andrew Long co-founded the business in 1998.
 Andrew is responsible for key account strategy and the development of the operational and technology infrastructure.
 Prior to founding Ten, he was the head of the London office, and account director, of an event management business.
 Andrew has been based in Singapore with particular leadership responsibilities in APAC since 2012.